jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/README.txt

 (Note: At some point, some of the examples in this directory may include both DNA and RNA.
-If so, any examples also containing RNA, either single or double-stranded, will be simple Kratky-Porod models only.  )
+If so, any examples also containing RNA, either single or double-stranded, will be simple Kratky-Porod-like models only.)